jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 }
 ```

-You can probably get a sense of how all of this works without ever having seen a Redwood route before!
+You can probably get a sense of how all of this works without ever having seen a Cedar route before!
 Some routes can be marked as `<PrivateSet>` and will not be accessible without being logged in.
 Others can be wrapped in a "layout" (again, just a React component) to provide common styling shared between pages in your app.

 #### Prerender

 If you have content on your page that can be purely static (like public facing marketing-focused pages) you can simply add the `prerender` attribute to your route and that page will be completely rendered (no matter how deeply nested the internal components go) into an HTML page.
 This page loads instantly, but still contains the JS needed to include React.
 Once React loads, the page is rehydrated and becomes interactive.

 You can also prerender pages that contain variables pulled from the URL, like the `/products/{sku}` route above.
-Redwood will [iterate](../../prerender.md#dynamic-routes--route-hooks) through all available skus and generate a page for each.
+Cedar will [iterate](../../prerender.md#dynamic-routes--route-hooks) through all available skus and generate a page for each.

 This is Redwood's version of static site generation, aka SSG.

 #### Accessibility

-Redwood includes a couple of components to [aid screen readers](https://redwoodjs.com/docs/accessibility) in properly navigating your app.
+Redwood includes a couple of components to [aid screen readers](https://cedarjs.com/docs/accessibility) in properly navigating your app.
 The `<RouteAnnouncement>` component tells a screen reader to read something aloud, even though it isn't visible in the browser.
 And the `<RouteFocus>` tells a reader to skip verbose navigation options at the top of a page and get to the content.

 ### Authentication

 The `<PrivateSet>` route limits access to users that are authenticated, but how do they authenticate?
-Redwood includes integrations to many popular third party authentication hosts (including [Auth0](https://auth0.com/), [Supabase](https://supabase.com/docs/guides/auth) and [Clerk](https://clerk.com/)).
-You can also [host your own auth](https://redwoodjs.com/docs/auth/dbauth), or write your own [custom authentication](https://redwoodjs.com/docs/auth/custom) option.
+Cedar includes integrations to many popular third party authentication hosts (including [Auth0](https://auth0.com/), [Supabase](https://supabase.com/docs/guides/auth) and [Clerk](https://clerk.com/)).
+You can also [host your own auth](https://cedarjs.com/docs/auth/dbauth), or write your own [custom authentication](https://cedarjs.com/docs/auth/custom) option.
 If going self-hosted, we include login, signup, and reset password pages, as well as the option to include TouchID/FaceID and third party biometric readers!

 Once authenticated, how do you know what a user is allowed to do or not do?
-Redwood includes helpers for [role-based access control](https://redwoodjs.com/docs/how-to/role-based-access-control-rbac) that integrates on both the front- and backend.
+Cedar includes helpers for [role-based access control](https://cedarjs.com/docs/how-to/role-based-access-control-rbac) that integrates on both the front- and backend.

 The homepage is accessible _without_ being logged in, browsing to `/` will load the `HomePage` page (component) which itself is just composed of more React components, nothing special there.
 But, what if the homepage, say, displayed some testimonials from the database?
 Ahh, now things are getting interesting.
 Here's where Redwood's handpicked selection of technologies start to take the spotlight.

 ### GraphQL

 Redwood uses GraphQL as the glue between the front- and backends: whenever you want data from the server/database, you're going to retrieve it via GraphQL.
 Now, we could have just given you raw access to some GraphQL library and let you make those calls yourself.
 We use [Apollo Client](https://www.apollographql.com/apollo-client) on the frontend and Apollo provides hooks like [useQuery()](https://www.apollographql.com/tutorials/lift-off-part1/10-the-usequery-hook) and [useMutation()](https://www.apollographql.com/tutorials/lift-off-part4/08-the-usemutation-hook) to retrieve and set data, respectively.
-But Redwood has a much deeper integration.
+But Cedar has a much deeper integration.

 What if you could have a component that was not only responsible for its own display _but even its own data retrieval_?
 Meaning everything that component needed in order to display itself could all be self-contained.
 That includes the code to display while the data is loading, or if something goes wrong.
-These kinds of uber-components are real, and Redwood calls them "cells."
+These kinds of uber-components are real, and Cedar calls them "cells."

 ### Cells